-Before we get into this, I want to clear something up.
+Before we get into this, we want to clear something up.

-When I refer to advertising, I’m talking about placing ads on the TikTok platform via payment to TikTok.
+When we refer to advertising, we’re talking about placing ads on the TikTok platform via payment to TikTok.

-When I searched the phrase in the title, it was filled with folks who were confused between simply having an account and posting and placing paid advertisements.
+When we searched the phrase in the title, it was filled with folks who were confused between simply having an account and posting and placing paid advertisements.

 If you’re a lawyer and want to know if you can have an account and post content, then yes, you can.